facile-it/sentry-module/README.md

 <?= $this->headScript() ?>
 ```

-## Usage with zend-expressive
+## Usage with Mezzio (ex zend-expressive)

-If you want to use with zend-expressive you should initialize the Sentry client and Hub.
+If you want to use it with Mezzio you should initialize the Sentry client and Hub.
 You can simply retrieve the HubInterface service to initialize it.

 ```php